How to Transplant and Grow Agave Pups

 Agave plants bloom once and then die.
 However, agave do produce 'offsets' or as they are often referred to, agave pups.
-Learn how to grow them.
+Learn how to transplant them.

-Agave are often called ‘Century Plants’ due to the fact that they bloom once and then die.
+Agave are often called century plants, due to the fact that they bloom once and then die.
 However, unlike their common name implies, they don’t take 100 years to grow before flowering.
-While agave do produce new agave when they flower, many also produce ‘offsets’ or as they are often referred to, agave pups.
+While agave do produce seeds when they flower, many also produce offsets, or as they are often referred to, agave pups.

-Can you see them?
+Can you see them in the photo above?
 There are four.
-Three are very small, but they are more then ready to leave the ‘mother’ plant.
+Three of them are very small, but they are more than ready to leave the mother plant.

 Now this same adult agave had another pup, which was attached at the base.

-To remove, simply insert a shovel and push down firmly, cutting the connecting root.
-Sometimes you have to be a bit forceful in getting some pups to leave home.
+To remove it, insert a sharp shovel and push down firmly, cutting the connecting root.
+Sometimes you have to be a bit forceful to get some pups to leave home.
 Learn how to safely transplant perennials and flowers.

-I was able to harvest 5 pups.
+I harvested five century plant pups.
 Now I had the fun task of deciding where to plant them in my garden.

-But before planting, I put the pups in a dry, shady area for 4 – 7 days so that their cuts had a chance to dry first, which prevents rot when they are later planted.
-Don’t worry about them surviving with out water for a few days – they have plenty stored inside since they are succulents.
+But before planting, I put the pups in a dry, shady area for four to seven days so that the cuts had a chance to dry first.
+This prevents rot when they are later planted.
+Don’t worry about them surviving without water for a few days.
+They have plenty of water stored inside, since they are succulents.

-I planted all 5 agave pups around my garden.
-They didn’t need any soil amendments – native soil was just fine.
-After I planted them, I provided supplemental water to help them establish and grow roots.
-Early fall and spring is a good time to plant agave so they have time to grow roots before the heat of summer arrives.
+I planted all five agave pups around my garden.
+They didn’t need any soil amendments, but I provided supplemental water to help them establish and grow roots.
+Early fall and spring are good times to plant agave pups, so they can grow roots before the heat of summer arrives.

-If you have an agave, start looking for little ‘pups’.
-Do you have more then you need?
-How about planting one in a pretty container and giving to a friend?
-They make great gifts.
-You can also donate some to your local park, church or even golf course.
-Agave are very beautiful, and low-maintenance plants that will give you years of pleasure.
-So next time you have some agave pups, go ahead and help them find new homes.
+If you have an agave, start looking for little pups.
+Do you have more than you need?
+Plant one in a pretty container and give it to a friend.
+They make great plant gifts.
+Agave are very beautiful, low-maintenance plants that will give you years of pleasure.